burneme/Liedanzeiger/README.md

 ![ipad3](https://github.com/burneme/liedanzeiger/blob/main/Back.JPG)
 Neat arrangement of connection cables.

-The specific python/html-code, which is more or less a translation from czech language will follow soon.
-This should be installed in the home directory of user admin.
+The specific python/html-code, which is more or less a translation from czech language is attached as sw.zip, expand it and store it below /home/admin.
+You should see it as "home/admin/cisla/..".